navbar.jpg (30990 bytes)

 Sun Zones 3, 4, 5, 6, 7, 8 Dark Orange-Red flowers

 Geum rivale bears coarse, somewhat scalloped foliage with 8-inch stems bearing bell-shaped flowers.
+The seedheads are extraordinarily attractive, large and silvery in appearance.
+This tough perennial spreads out to form a colony.
 Late spring to midsummer. bloom 8 in. x 8 in.

 176-009 Globularia cordifolia